Evaluation

-Overt Clinical Signs Specific to Cirrhosis (advanced fibrosis) of the Liver
+Overt Clinical Signs Specific to Cirrhosis (advanced/severe fibrosis) of the Liver

 The following clinical signs suggest the presence of cirrhosis.